 How to Save Money on Pet Costs in Canada

 Saving money on pet costs can be a great way to keep household budgets manageable – especially as the costs of owning a pet can be significant and inflation is in the news a lot right now!
 As we’ve written before, the cost of cat and dog ownership in Canada can run into thousands per year.
-In fact, across a lifetime, the cost of owning a cat or dog can easily exceed $20,000, and a large breed of dog could be much more.
+In fact, across a lifetime, the cost of owning a cat or dog can easily exceed $20,000, and some breeds can be much more.

-With inflation and the soaring cost of living, many owners are worried about meeting the costs of caring for their pets – especially in times of financial uncertainty.
-Planning for your pet’s needs can also mean saving money (a healthy pet is almost always a cheaper pet) – so it’s great to think ahead.
+With inflation and the soaring cost of living, many pet owners are worried about meeting the costs of caring for their pets.
+Planning for your pet’s needs can also mean saving money (a healthy and happy pet is almost always a cheaper pet) – so it’s great to think ahead.

 Check out these tips for a happy, healthy pet that won’t overinflate your household budget.

 This one might be an obvious place for us to start but unexpected veterinary costs can be the hardest thing for a pet parent in Canada to budget for – especially without pet insurance.
 An unexpected veterinary bill can cost thousands of dollars and the decisions involved can range from hard to heartbreaking.

 We try to ask people two questions.
 Firstly, how much they would spend to help or save their pet in an emergency and secondly, where would the money come from?
 If it’s hard to answer these questions – then pet insurance is a well worth considering.
 Even if the answers comes easily, removing risks from household budgets can be wise, plus seeking treatment for your pet in an emergency without worrying about finances means people can focus on their pet at an important time.

 Buy your pet’s food in bulk and don’t overfeed them

 One great tip is to buy your pet’s food in bulk to save money on overall costs too.
 Please always consult with your veterinarian before making significant changes to your pet’s diet though.